NDIS participants have the right to be safe and to receive quality services from the providers and workers they choose to support them under the NDIS.

 When will we start operating?

-We will start operating progressively around the country from 1 July 2018.
+We will start operating progressively around the country from 1 July 2018 to 1 July 2020.
 Until we start in your area, current state or territory requirements for quality and safeguards will continue to apply.
 You can find out more by checking the map.

 What about the National Disability Insurance Agency (NDIA)?